 Scroll down until you find the Hide/Remove Metadata plugin and click the “Install Now” button.
 Activate the plugin for use.

 On the left-hand admin panel click on the Hide/Remove Metadata option.
+YOu can see this available option now because you activated the plugin.

 The plugin is broken up into two tabs, Dashboard, and Features.
 Luckily, the Features tab is just an explanation of each feature and you can read them at any time.
 Instead, what we are looking for is in the Dashboard tab.